-Enjoy the world's most popular blog on food, booze, books, politics, music, armored wankerball and getting your hair cut within the friendly confines of downtown Montgomery, Alabama a/k/a "The Gump."
+Enjoy the world's most popular blog on the local food scene within the friendly confines of downtown Montgomery, Alabama a/k/a "The Gump."
+We also provide expert commentary on politics, booze, Futbol and armored Wankerball.
+We love pets too.
 Reading this blog could result in total consciousness or lower your I.Q.
 Results may vary.

 Sunday, October 16, 2011